-Over the past three days, publishers have complained about massive drop in Cost Per Click in their Google Adsense.
+Over the past three days, publishers have complained about a massive drop in Cost Per Click in their Google Adsense.

 “Cost Per Click (CPC) refers to the actual price you pay for each click in your pay-per-click (PPC) marketing campaigns,” Word Stream